Porky's Revenge!: Critical response

-The film received negative reviews from critics, with review aggregator Rotten Tomatoes gave it a score of 27% based on reviews from 11 critics.
+The film received negative reviews from critics, with review aggregator Rotten Tomatoes gave it a score of 23% based on reviews from 13 critics.
 Gene Siskel gave it zero stars out of four, writing that "the comedy here operates at the stag party level... a 1950 stag party."
+Roger Ebert loathed the film, with himself and Siskel agreeing the movie "hates women" on their TV show (where they put the film next to 3 other sequels both men hated, not even giving them a thumbs-down rating at the end), with Ebert saying Nancy Parsons did a fairly good job playing Miss Balbricker and that "it's not funny what (the kids in the film) are doing to her."
 Janet Maslin of The New York Times called it "just another brand-name teen-age movie ...
 Some of it is funny, but it's also entirely predictable."
 Variety noted that it "barely earns its R rating" and that James Komack's direction "does little to enliven the proceedings," calling the soundtrack "one of the film's few bright spots."
 Michael Wilmington of the Los Angeles Times called it "a sorry excuse for a movie: loud, lewd, witless and crass ... you might be advised to skip the movie and go directly to the sound-track album."
 Leonard Maltin's film guide assigned its lowest possible rating of BOMB and wrote, "Beware of high-school seniors with post-collegiate hairlines: these guys are starting to look older than the mid-'50s Bowery Boys.
 This revenge is preferable to Montezuma's—but not by much."

-The film was nominated for a Stinkers Bad Movie Award for Worst Picture.
+The film was nominated for a Stinkers Bad Movie Award for Worst Picture at the 1985 Stinkers Bad Movie Awards.